herschelle19045/seam-carving/README.md

 3.  **Seam Removal:** Remove the marked seam to reduce or increase the image size.
 4.  **Iteration:** Repeat steps 2 and 3 until the desired dimensions are reached.

-### Contributions:

-Contributions are welcome\!
-Feel free to fork the repository and submit pull requests with your improvements or new features.

-### License:

-[Specify the license you're using, e.g., MIT, Apache]